stfnbssl/wizzi/packages/wizzi-mtree/lib/loader/readme.md

 <td>
 An mTree brick included in an including mTree brick`using the command <bold>$include [path]</bold>.`

-<p>Both the tree structure and the value context are included.`Context values declared in the included nodes are created in`
+<p>Both the tree structure and the value context are included.Context values declared in the included nodes are created in
-`the scope of the includer.`
+the scope of the includer.
 </p>

 </tr>